a8m/play/README.md

 Play something while waiting for your command to finish.

-Sometimes, you run a program that takes a few seconds (or minute), and you don't really want to do other things while it's running. so instead of sitting there and staring at the screen, play something. how do you do it? just prefix your command with `play`.
+Sometimes, you run a program that takes a few seconds (or minute), and you don't really want to do other things while it's running. so instead of sitting there and staring at the screen, play something.
+__How do you do it?__ _just prefix your command with `play`_.

 <p align="center">